CatherineH/CatherineH.github.io/_posts/2016-07-23-my-favourites-from-scipy-2016.md

 Imputation is Important for the Real World
 ==========================================

-John's recently-defended PhD thesis is about applying machine learning techniques to filling missing data (imputation) on incomplete ranked ballots in order to maximize the fairness of elections.
+John's recently defended PhD thesis is about applying machine learning techniques to filling missing data (imputation) on incomplete ranked ballots in order to maximize the fairness of elections.
 Imputation is an important consideration when applying algorithms to data in the real